enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

  In this step you are including:
 - `services`: Services are docker containers that compose your application.
 You can include containers from images in Dockerhub or you can build your own image using Dockerfile.
-In this scenario you build image from source code of the previous step
+In this scenario you need building images from source code seen in the previous steps:
   - `dockerchurn`: the backend service built from Dockerfile in the root directory (`build: .`)
   - `dockerchurn-fe`: the frontend servicebuilt from Dockerfile in the frontend folder directory (`build: ./frontend`)